valugi/ansible-php/README.md

 nobelbiocare.php
 =========

-Insall php with optional php-fpm processor configuration using the IUS repository.
+Install php with optional php-fpm processor configuration using the IUS repository.

 Requirements
 ------------